How To Combine Content Marketing With PPC

 What should I be focusing on first?

-Should I promote my content using PPC?
+Should I promote my generic content using PPC?

-After writing your blog posts, make sure you put links to them on your social media.
+The easiest way is to leverage social media.
+For example, after writing your blog posts, make sure you put links to them on your social media.
 If you find a particular post is gaining traction, it might be worth boosting this post so it reaches an even wider audience.

 You can run these campaigns sequentially.